Isfand/GLFWProgram/README.md

 GLFWProgram

+DEPENDENCIES:
-DEPENDENCIES: Git, CMake and ninja-build.
+System Level: Git, CMake and ninja-build.
+Libraries: glfw, glad

 Any call with a VERSION lower than 3.13 will leave CMP0079 unset